pselm/signals/docs/Elm/Time.md

 toTime :: forall a.
 (TimeValue a) => a -> Time
 ```

+Convert any of Purescript's time values to `Time`.

 #### `fromTime`

 ``` purescript
 fromTime :: forall a.
 (TimeValue a) => Time -> a
 ```

+Convert from `Time` to any of Purescript's time values.

 #### `millisecond`